All Aboard Le Train Bleu

 Two Michelin chefs are in charge of the cuisine for your journey: Michel Rostand and Jean-Pierre Hocquet.
 Their dishes are inspired by the historic “PLM Route” — Lyonnaise Quenelles Pike, Mediterranean seafood and ravioli are just a few of the regular offerings.
 But the menu changes frequently to include updated versions of iconic French recipes as well.

 As you dine, you’ll notice uniformed valets carrying luggage.
 Not surprisingly, many of the guests are actually traveling.
 Helpfully, a valet will loudly announce the departure of the various trains.
 If you speak French you’ll realize that he’s also occasionally quoting Molière, Proust, Maupassant — presumably to add to the historical sense of the place.
-If you don’t speak French just applaud with everyone else at the conclusion.

 Sometime during or after your meal, take a discreet stroll through the other rooms of the restaurant to view the remaining 41 paintings.
 Then pass by the Big Ben Bar and see a collection of photos commemorating the restaurant before the 2014 refurbishment.
 And don’t miss the Moroccan room — another journey altogether.